-Through this in depth investigation, the concerns cited in TRC's above referenced September 23, 2013 Memorandum, regarding an alternative of hanging the force main from the South Barry Avenue Bridge, were resolved as follows:
+Through an in-depth investigation, the concerns cited in TRC's above referenced September 23, 2013 Memorandum, regarding an alternative of hanging the force main from the South Barry Avenue Bridge, were resolved as follows:

-- Concern of exposure to potential freezing will be resolved insulating the proposed force main and encasing the insulated force main within a larger pipe. - Concern of exposure to flooding will be resolved by crossing Otter Creek with a separate aerial pipeline bridge elevated above the 50-year flood elevation as required by Chapter 10-37 of the "Recommended Standards for Wastewater Facilities" (10-State Standards). - Concern of exposure to vandalism will be reduced by constructing the force main with a separation from the South Barry Avenue (vehicular and pedestrian) Bridge (see Exhibit 8a), from which it would have been easily accessed by pedestrians. - Concern of compromising the structural integrity of the existing South Barry Avenue Bridge will be avoided by constructing a separate pipeline bridge for the force main crossing. - Concern of potential leaks into Otter Creek will be diminished by installing the proposed force main within a second larger pipe.
-The pipe-within-a-pipe will increase structural strength as well as additional leak protection.
+- Concerns regarding potential freezing will be resolved insulating the proposed force main and encasing the insulated force main within a larger pipe. - Concerns regarding to flooding will be resolved by crossing Otter Creek with a separate aerial pipeline bridge elevated above the 50-year flood elevation as required by Chapter 10-37 of the "Recommended Standards for Wastewater Facilities" (10-State Standards).
+The existing South Barry Avenue Bride is located within the 50-year flood elevation.
+The proposed force main will be attached to the side of the existing bridge structure and will not create any additional impact to floodwaters than currently exists due to the presence of the bridge structure.

+- Concerns regarding vandalism will be reduced by constructing the force main with a separation from the South Barry Avenue (vehicular and pedestrian) Bridge (see Exhibit 8a), from which it would have been easily accessed by pedestrians. - Concern of compromising the structural integrity of the existing South Barry Avenue Bridge has been evaluated by the bridge engineer and the South Barry Avenue Bridge has been confirmed to be structurally viable and able to support the sewer force main. - Concerns regarding potential leaks into Otter Creek will be diminished by installing the proposed force main within a second larger pipe.
+The pipe- within-a-pipe will increase structural strength as well as provide additional leak protection.

-In light of the extensive delays that seeking the referenced easement at 519 Alda Road would cause, the remainder of this DSEIS will focus on the Preferred Alternative, which the Applicant contends is a viable location for the force main, and other alternatives delineated in this DSEIS.
-The crossing of Otter Creek under the Preferred Alternative is proposed using a pipeline bridge to minimize disturbance of Otter Creek.
-(See DSEIS VI.B.3, Pipeline Bridge Option.)
+In light of the extensive delays that seeking the referenced easement at 519 Alda Road would cause, the remainder of this FSEIS will focus on the other alternatives delineated in this document besides locating the sewer force main under Otter Creek and running it through the property at 519 Alda Road.
+The FSEIS Proposed Action (the former preferred alternative) utilizes the direct attachment of the force main to the existing Otter Creek Bridge.
+(See FSEIS VI.B.3, Pipeline Bridge Option).

-This DSEIS also analyzes the impacts of the proposed pump station system improvements and demonstrates that the associated impacts are not significantly greater than the 2013 Amended Site Plan.
-The proposed pump station is located outside of the wetland buffer as it is either outside of the 100' wetland property buffer and it is located above elevation ten(10')
+This FSEIS also analyzes the impacts from the proposed pump station system improvements and demonstrates that the associated impacts are not significantly greater than the 2013 Amended Site Plan.
+The proposed pump station is located outside of the wetland buffer as it is either outside of the 100' wetland property buffer and it is located above ten (10') elevation.